Category: Scheduling / Booking Tools

 Calendly

-Zoho Bookings fails first because service configuration is required before generating a link.
+Zoho Bookings fails first because it breaks when service configuration is required before generating a link.

 Verdict